ropod-project/ftsm/README.md

 ![Fault-tolerant state machine](docs/figures/fault_tolerant_state_machine.png)

 We currently provide implementations in both C++ and Python.
-The C++ implementation - `cppftsm` - includes a header and a source file as well as simple of the functionality of the state machine; the Python implementation is in a standalone package - `pyftsm` - in a single script `ftsm_base.py` and also includes simple tests of the state machine's functionality.
+The C++ implementation - `cppftsm` - includes a header and a source file as well as simple tests of the functionality of the state machine; the Python implementation is in a standalone package - `pyftsm` - in a single script `ftsm_base.py` and also includes simple tests of the state machine's functionality.

 ## Exposed methods